 Get a vehicle permit HERE

-SYLVAN BEACHSylvan Beach is one of the most popular of Bribie Island's beaches due to its safe swimming and family friendly features such as picnic and barbeque areas, playgrounds and toilets.
+SYLVAN BEACHSylvan Beach is one of the most popular of Bribie Island's beaches due to its safe still water swimming and family-friendly features such as picnic and barbeque areas, playgrounds and toilets.
 The beach also has a boat ramp if you want to bring your own or hire a boat and explore the island by sea.
 If you don't catch anything for lunch, there's plenty of nearby cafes.

 WOORIM BEACHWoorim Beach is Brisbane's closest patrolled surf beach and is the perfect place to take the whole family.
 The beach has barbeque facilities and picnic areas as well as a new playground and skate park nearby.